gonuit/flutter_restui/README.md

   @override
   Widget build(BuildContext context) {

-    /// To provide your api use [RestuiProvider] widget
-    /// in place of [Api] put yours API class type return RestuiProvider<Api>(
+    return RestuiProvider<Api>(
         apiBuilder: (_) => Api(

-          /// Pass base uri adress thats points to your api
           uri: Uri.parse("https://picsum.photos"),

-          /// Add links if needed
-          /// For more invormation look at [HeadersMapperLink] and [DebugLink]
-          /// links descriptions
           link: HeadersMapperLink(["uid", "client", "access-token"])
               .chain(DebugLink(printResponseBody: true)),

-          /// List of stores provided to [ApiStorage].
-          /// Can be accessed by [storage] property on [ApiBase] class.
-          /// This is the only place when you can add stores to storage.
           stores: <ApiStore>[
             PhotoStore(),
           ],